• FAQ

 2. Are there any travel opportunities?

 • A lot of clubs offer travel opportunities, both in-state and across the country, for competitions.
 In the past, students involved in the Undergraduate Research Program have had the opportunity to travel to conduct research.
-Mrs. Barkes and Mr. Clevenger organize EF tours around the world, and next year’s trip is to Japan.
+Mrs. Barkes and Mr. Clevenger organize EF tours around the world.
 There are other trips as needed for students attending conferences and other opportunities.

 3. What fun high school events do you offer?

 • We have a variety of fun activities.
-The main events are the holiday ugly sweater party, Winter/Spring Formal, Prom (Juniors and Seniors), Grad Bash (Seniors), Senior Breakfast, and more!
+The main events are the Fall Festival, Holiday ugly sweater party, Winter/Spring Formal, Prom (Juniors and Seniors), Grad Bash (Seniors), Senior Breakfast, Owl’s Run and more!
 You can also attend events on campus, such as football and basketball games.

 4. Can students use the campus library?